 CBD Isolate products contain at least 99% pure cannabidiol, with CBD being the only active ingredient.
 The product has, as the name suggests, isolated down to just the CBD molecule.

-Since Full Spectrum CBD contains different cannabinoids and terpenes, they have the advantage of being able to help more with your health.
+Since Full Spectrum CBD contains different cannabinoids and terpenes, they have the advantage of potentially helping more with your health.
 Studies found that the effects of full-spectrum CBD on treating inflammatory conditions were superior to isolate CBD.
 Terpenes alone have shown incredible effects on human health.

 However, a CBD Isolate does make it easier to get more CBD, as well as providing assurance of your dosage.
 Pure CBD has the potential to help treat a multitude of ailments, from diabetes and inflammation to anxiety and depression.

 Some people don't like the taste of hemp extract, so would prefer CBD isolate (or another way of taking CBD like gummies).
 The flavour may be a reason to mix it in with food or in a cocktail so you don't have to taste the CBD.
 Isolate CBD is definitely a better choice for this, as well as personal use for things like massage oil.

 Isolate CBD can be more expensive than Full-Spectrum since the process of creating it is more thorough and requires more plant matter to get pure CBD.

 Overall, it's your choice on what type of CBD you choose.
 Take a look at our extensive collection of CBD